 Draw a white pencil line on the edge of the guitar sides to serve as an indicator of your sanding progress.
-Stop sanding when the line is gone and you begin to graze the sides.
-Hold the wedged end of the board against the tailblock as a pivot point, and begin sanding the neck block and the front shoulder area first.
-Work around the sides to the tailblock, moving the pivot point frequently, until the sandpaper begins grazing the white pencil marks on the top edge of the sides.
-It's easy to oversand the sides and the kerfed linings, leaving the neck block or tailblock higher than the sides, and causing a "hump" in that area later.
+Hold the wedged end of the board against the tail block as a pivot point, and begin sanding the neck block and the front shoulder area first.
+Work around the sides to the tail block, moving the pivot point frequently, until the sandpaper begins grazing the white pencil marks on the top edge of the sides.
+Be careful not to oversand the sides and the kerfed linings, leaving the neck block or tail block higher than the sides, and causing a "hump" in that area later.
 Keep this in mind, and give the blocks a little extra sanding.
-White pencil them several times and use a straightedge to be sure they are flat.
+Mark them with a white pencil to check your progress.
 Move the waist clamp to the back side of the rim assembly, and refasten the clamp to the bench with the top kerfed linings facing up.
 Repeat the sanding process, but this time using the flat side of the sanding board.
 The top kerfed linings are easier to sand than those on the back of the rim.
 When your sanding reaches the white pencil line, the linings are ready for the guitar top to be fitted.
+Options for sanding the back kerfing The back kerfed linings can be level-sanded AFTER the top is glued to the sides.
+The rigidity added by the glued top makes the sanding easier and more accurate.
+If you choose this option, level the top kerfed linings first, and sand the back linings just before removing the cardboard inner mold.